agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ### CreateServiceConfig

-There are two ways to do this.
-The first one is to post the full service config for a service.
+**CreateServiceConfig** is the first of two ways to create service configs.
+This one posts the full service config for a service.

 ```
 q service-management service-config create-service-config
 ```

+TODO: finish this

 ### SubmitConfigSource

-The second way to create a service configuration is to upload source files and ask Google to generate the full configuration.
+The second way to create a service configuration is using **SubmitConfigSource** is to upload source files that include partial service config, protocol buffer file descriptor sets, and OpenAPI descriptions.
+Google will then compile these into the full service config.

 ```
 q service-management submit-config-source stores.endpoints.bobadojo.cloud.goog ./stores-demo/api_config.yaml  ./stores-demo/descriptor.pb